Sesamoiditis (Ball of Foot Pain)

 - Bruising and swelling could also be present

 - Pain, particularly under the big toe and ball of the foot.
 Pain may progress gradually with sesamoiditis, where as fractures will cause immediate pain

 Let Us Help You

 Dr. Mechanik will perform an examination to determine whether or not there is tenderness along the sesamoid bones.
-He may also slightly manipulate the bone and have you straighten and bend the toe.
-Dr. Mechanik will gently bend the toe toward the foot to assess the point and intensity of discomfort.
+He may also slightly manipulate the bone, to assess the point and intensity of discomfort.

 Ball of Foot Pain Treatment